erthink/libmdbx/README.md

 Russia (i.e. acceded the sanctions, devil adepts and/or NATO).
 But it is not yet known whether such restriction will be implemented only through a license and support, either the source code will not be open at all.
-Basically we are not inclined to allow our work to contribute to the profit that goes to weapons that kill our relatives and friends.
+Basically I am not inclined to allow my work to contribute to the profit that goes to weapons that kill my relatives and friends.
 NO OPTIONS.

 Nonetheless, I try not to make any promises regarding _MithrilDB_ until release.

 Contrary to _MithrilDB_, _libmdbx_ will forever free and open source.
 Moreover with high-quality support whenever possible.
 Tu deviens responsable pour toujours de ce que tu as apprivois.
-So we will continue to comply with the original open license and the principles of constructive cooperation, in spite of outright Github sabotage and sanctions.
+So I will continue to comply with the original open license and the principles of constructive cooperation, in spite of outright Github sabotage and sanctions.
 I will also try to keep (not drop) Windows support, despite